 The 2005 investigation and the 2010 continuation inquiry identified that Penrice's Osborne plant was the only production facility in Australia manufacturing sodium bicarbonate.
-Submissions received by the Commission and enquiries conducted by the Commission during this revocation review have not identified any other members of Australian industry manufacturing sodium bicarbonate.
+Submissions received by the Commission and enquiries conducted by the Commission during this revocation review have not identified any Australian industry manufacturing sodium bicarbonate.

-4.4.2 Producer of potential like goods
+4.3.2.
+Producer of potential like goods

-Causmag's submission raises the issue whether magnesium oxide is a like good for the purposes of establishing whether revoking the measures would result in the continuation of the injury the measures were intended to prevent.
+Causmag's submission raises the issue of whether magnesium oxide is a like good for the purposes of establishing whether revoking the measures would result in the continuation of injury to the Australian industry that anti-dumping duties were intended to prevent.

 The Commission notes that the 2005 investigation and 2010 continuation inquiry did not consider whether magnesium oxide was a like good.
+Moreover, Penrice advised in the 2005 investigation that 'there are no commercially significant substitutes for sodium bicarbonate.21'